top of page

 Used by permission from the Arizona Historical Society

-Maynard was founder and Executive Board member of the Safford Area Council of the Tucson Committee for Economic Opportunity that helped impoverished people.
-She also served on the Executive Board of the National Association for the Advancement of Colored People and the Board of Planned Parenthood.
+Maynard was founder and Executive Board member of the Safford Area Council of the Tucson Committee for Economic Opportunity, which helped impoverished people.
+She also served on the executive board of the National Association for the Advancement of Colored People and the board of Planned Parenthood.
 Her years as a public health nurse in Harlem led her to push for improved access to birth control and revisions in abortion laws.
 In addition, Maynard became active in the Democratic Party as precinct committee woman, attending the Democratic National Convention in 1956.

 bottom of page